tiepdotme/lisacharlotterost.github.io/_posts/2016-05-17-one-chart-code.md

 <br><br>
-**Vega** One of the most important thing that came out of the [University of Washington Interactive Data Lab](https://kmo16.slack.com/archives/general/p1463161829000457) is their "visualisation grammar" called [Vega](https://vega.github.io/vega/), and its light brother, [Vega-Lite](https://vega.github.io/vega-lite/).
+**Vega** One of the most important thing that came out of the [University of Washington Interactive Data Lab](https://kmo16.slack.com/archives/general/p1463161829000457) is their "visualization grammar" called [Vega](https://vega.github.io/vega/), and its light brother, [Vega-Lite](https://vega.github.io/vega-lite/).
 Vega feels like an as-much-in-depth charting library like D3.js, but is a little bit less flexible, I believe.
 It's definitely easier to build charts with Vega then it is with D3.js.
 The JSON-structure (which forces you to set everything in quotes and curly brackets) is a little bit annoying, but besides that I'm positively surprised.

 ```json